thamognya/collatz-conjecture/README.md

 ## Check it out: [collatz-conjecture.thamognya.com](https://collatz-conjecture.thamognya.com/)

-PS: The website is purposely made poorly to be quick and not use any js frameworks.
+PS: The website is purposely does not use any js frameworks for speed and uses plain html and css (gruvbox theme).

 ## Code Explanation